01 of 26

 Use False Drawer Fronts for a Flat-File Look

 The flat-file drawers in antique dental, map, and specimen cabinets are gorgeous, but the pieces are pricey.
 Kristine from The Painted Hive got the look for lots less.
 She started with a three-drawer laminate chest, the kind you have to assemble.
-With new drawer fronts, label pulls, and a chalkboard-paint finish, it's unrecognizable now.Continue to 8 of 26 below.
+With new drawer fronts, label pulls, and a chalkboard-paint finish, it's unrecognizable now and has faux specimen drawers.Continue to 8 of 26 below.

 08 of 26